 Sure you can eat it.
 In additional to what I’ve written above, regarding drinking the water of green gum, you can drink the hydrosol and even a drop or two of the oil.
 Hydrosol is a new thing in Southern Oman.
-There is not a history of distillation here so there is no history involving hydrosol or essential oil, but people are experimenting with our hydrosol and so far they say it makes them happy, it makes their wives happy, and it’s an integral part of peoples lives immediately. if you want to try it, just make sure you dilute it at least 10:1 in water.
+There is not a history of distillation here so there is no history involving hydrosol or essential oil, but people are experimenting with our hydrosol and so far they say it makes them happy, and it’s an integral part of peoples lives immediately. if you want to try the hydrosol, just make sure you dilute it at least 10:1 in water.
 Otherwise it will be too strong.

-You can have a drop or two of essential oil in honey if you like.
-It’s probably not the most efficient way to use frankincense, but you might enjoy it.
+Taking the oil internally: First, why?
+You can have a drop or two of essential oil in honey if you like, although we don't recommend it.
+It’s not the most efficient way to use frankincense, but you might enjoy it.
 Don’t do more than a drop or two, it’s very strong.
 You will probably sweat frankincense for a while after.
-Don’t drink a lot of it every day.
+Don’t drink it every day.
 Remember, it’s going to pass though your liver.
-No need to make your liver work too hard.
-As with all things, moderation.
+Essential oils are difficult to metabolize--this puts a big strain on your liver.

 Myrrh Hydrosol is hard to find, and the reason is that since the essential oil and hydrosol weigh about the same, they are hard to separate after distillation.
 So most distillers destroy the hydrosol by adding things like salt, in order to take the oil off.
 Oil is a lot more valuable.
 At the Enfleurage distillery we produce a tiny amount of myrrh.
 So the separation is not really a problem.
 We don’t sell the oil.
 We count our myrrh production in kilos, meaning it’s not really worth separating out from the oil.
 We may get a few ml of oil, easily separated from the hydrosol, but that’s it.
 So we don’t touch the hydrosol; we leave it imbued with millions of micro-droplets of myrrh oil.
 So this myrrh hydrosol is a great product as is.
 It wouldn’t be feasible for a larger distillery, as they would need the oil.